Psykotikism/Mutant_Tanks/INFORMATION.md

 # Information
 > There is information about each setting and ability below.

-- Abilities count: 60
+- Abilities count: 62
-- Maximum types: 5,000
+- Maximum types: 10,000
 - All of these settings use default values if they are left incomplete or empty.
 - THIS FILE IS NOT THE CONFIG FILE!
+USE IT AS A REFERENCE!

 ## Plugin Settings